 Legacy (left) and modern minehunting system.
 The legacy system operates in the minefield with very costly risk-reduction measures, whereas the modern UMIS system uses forward-deployed unmanned systems, reducing risk and cost.

-UMIS system uses SEASCAN MK2 for identification and the K-STER C mine disposal system for neutralization and can be used collaborately with the embedded Automatic Target Recognition (ATR) in A9-M AUV or A18-M AUV, to reduces the MCM Missions duration.
+UMIS system uses SEASCAN MK2 for identification and the K-STER C mine disposal system for neutralization and can be used collaboratively with the embedded Automatic Target Recognition (ATR) in A9-M AUV or A18-M AUV, to reduce the MCM Missions duration.